You have no items in your bag

-No is a powerful word.
+Important self care tip: no is a powerful word.
 It’s definitive and draws a boundary line in the sand.
 Learning to say no is probably one of the most liberating, freeing, loving things you can do for mental health.
-Whether it’s saying no to another commitment, saying no to a pushy family member that keeps infringing on your personal space, or saying no to that next bite of cheesecake because you love yourself too much to sabotage your goals, saying no is powerful.
+Whether it’s saying no to another commitment, saying no to a pushy family member that keeps infringing on your personal space, or saying no to that next bite of cheesecake because you love yourself too much to sabotage your healthy eating goals, saying no is powerful.

 Take a Time Out from Technology

 Technology can be mentally and emotionally draining.
 While it’s wonderful for our culture to be so connected today, there are perils to never being disconnected.
 It’s important to take breaks from technology regularly, to rest and recharge.

 Unplug from social media, turn off the news that’s giving you an anxiety attack.
 Instead, spend that extra time with your loved ones or take a leisurely walk outside and breathe in the fresh air.

 Incorporate Movement into Your Day

-Whether it’s doing a virtual workout with friends from your favorite gym or fitness influencer, dancing it out in the middle of your living room, or getting outside to go for a therapeutic walk or run, moving your body is vital for good health and well-being.
+Whether you're practicing social distancing and doing a virtual workout with friends from your favorite gym or your favorite fitness influencer, dancing it out in the middle of your living room, or getting outside to go for a therapeutic walk or run, regular exercise is vital for good physical health and well-being.

 Heck, you could even throw some punches at a punching bag if you want.
 Not only are you moving, you get to pound out some angst and frustration, which is always helpful when operating under stress overload.
-Whatever you decide to do, just move.
-Not only will your body be better for it, your mind will too.
+Whatever physical activity you decide to do, just move.
+Not only will these help your body, but they will help your too.